 This includes also double-degree students.
 Higher education students must pay the healthcare fee unprompted to Kela (Social Insurance Institution of Finland).

-Incoming exchange students, open university students, and non-degree contract-based students are not eligible for FSHS services, so they do not have to pay a healthcare fee.
+Other incoming exchange students, open university students, and non-degree contract-based students are not eligible for FSHS services, so they do not have to pay a healthcare fee.

 Services provided by FSHS in a nutshell: